 Accomplishments & History

-Grossmont Secondary School was established in 2017 out of Resource Centers that were previously a part of The Charter School of San Diego.
-Grossmont Secondary School was formed out of these Resource Centers since they fell within the district lines of Grossmont Unified School District.
+Altus Schools East County, formerly known as Grossmont Secondary School, was established in 2017 out of Resource Centers that were previously a part of The Charter School of San Diego.
+Altus Schools East County was formed out of these Resource Centers since they fell within the district lines of Grossmont Unified School District.

 The journey to create The Charter School of San Diego began in 1993, when charter law was implemented in California.
 After a year of planning, charter revisions, and collaboration with San Diego Unified School District staff and members of the community, the SDUSD Board of Education unanimously approved The Charter School of San Diego’s petition and charter as the first approved charter school in San Diego.